cloudfoundry-attic/cf-abacus/lib/aggregation/db/README.md

-aggregation-db
+abacus-usage-aggregation-db
 ===

-Naming and partitioning scheme for the aggregation dbs.
+Naming and partitioning scheme for the usage aggregation DBs.

-Usage
----

-TODO document usage